formsend/nano/README.md

 }
 ```

 You can pass URL query parameters to change your request.
-Our API supports passing a **symbol** param to change the Crypto and a **currency** param to change the FIAT currency.

 **Params**